Photothermal behavior for two-dimensional nanoparticle ensembles: Multiple scattering and thermal accumulation effects: Results and discussion

-The light-induce thermal behavior of the nanoparticle ensemble is affected by two main factors, i.e., (a) the optical coupling effect \cite{Siahpoush2018OC} and (b) thermal accumulation effect \cite{Baffou2010,Baffou2020LSA}.
+The light-induced thermal behavior of the nanoparticle ensemble is affected by two main factors, i.e., (a) the multiple scattering effect \cite{Siahpoush2018OC}, and (b) the thermal accumulation effect \cite{Baffou2010,Baffou2020LSA}.
 We clarify the two factors in brief at first and then discuss the relation between them.

-\textit{Optical coupling effect} The optical coupling effect concerns the light scattering and absorption of the nanoparticles.
-As mentioned in Sec.~\ref{DDA}, the external field $\textbf{E}^{\rm ext}(\textbf{r}_{i})$ experienced by the ith nanoparticle at $\textbf{r}_{i}$ can be obtained by Eq.~(\ref{E_ext}), where the second term at the right hand is corresponding to the optical coupling.
-When the optical coupling is negligible, the external field $\textbf{E}^{\rm ext}(\textbf{r}_{i})$ is directly equal to the illuminating incident field $\textbf{E}^{\rm inc}(\textbf{r}_{i})$ by neglecting the second term at the right hand in Eq.~(\ref{E_ext}).
+\textit{Multiple scattering effect} The multiple scattering effect concerns the light scattering and absorption of the nanoparticles.
+As mentioned in Sec.~\ref{DDA}, the external field $\textbf{E}^{\rm ext}(\textbf{r}_{i})$ experienced by the ith nanoparticle at $\textbf{r}_{i}$ can be obtained by Eq.~(\ref{E_ext}), where the second term on the right hand is corresponding to the multiple scattering.
+When the multiple scattering is negligible, the external field $\textbf{E}^{\rm ext}(\textbf{r}_{i})$ is directly equal to the illuminating incident field $\textbf{E}^{\rm inc}(\textbf{r}_{i})$ by neglecting the second term at the right hand in Eq.~(\ref{E_ext}).

 \textit{Thermal accumulation effect} The thermal accumulation effect concerns the thermal diffusion process in the nanoparticle ensemble.
-As mentioned in Sec.~\ref{TDDA}, the temperature increase $\Delta T$ experienced by the ith nanoparticle calculated by Eq.~(\ref{T}) results from two contributions: (a) its own heat generation $\Delta T_{S}$ and (b) the heat generated by the rest other $N_{\rm t}-1$ nanoparticles $\Delta T^{\rm ext}$ under illumination in the ensemble, which yields
+As mentioned in Sec.~\ref{TDDA}, the temperature increase $\Delta T$ experienced by the ith nanoparticle calculated by Eq.~(\ref{T}) has two contributions: (a) its own heat generation $\Delta T_{S}$ and (b) the heat generated by the rest other $N_{\rm t}-1$ nanoparticles $\Delta T^{\rm ext}$ under illumination in the ensemble, which yields

 where $\Delta T_{S}=G_{\rm t}(\textbf{r}_{\rm i},\textbf{r}_{\rm i})Q_{\rm i}$ is the temperature increase of the ith nanoparticle due to its own heat generation, $\Delta T^{\rm ext}=\sum_{\rm j\neq i}G_{\rm t}(\textbf{r}_{\rm i},\textbf{r}_{\rm j})Q_{\rm j}$ is the temperature increase of the ith nanoparticle due to the heat generated by the rest other $N_{\rm t}-1$ nanoparticles.